 Jiří Maňas – CTO, Home Credit Vietnam

-People, in general, (of any nationality, gender, age or beliefs) have a tendency to be reluctant towards major changes.
+People, in general (of any nationality, gender, age, or beliefs), tend to be reluctant to major changes.
 This proved to be especially true for the Vietnamese.
 Their culture values tradition greatly, so any big change is quite difficult for them.
-At Revolgy, we believe that a successful digital transformation can take place only by shifting peoples mindset.
-The change management and project management methodology used in our projects reflect just that.
+At Revolgy, we believe that a successful digital transformation can take place only by shifting people's mindsets.
+Our projects' change management and project management methodology reflect just that.

 Some of its aspects include activating employees themselves and igniting their initiative to search for creative solutions to the problems they face every day in their work.

 Our experience has taught us that people feel much more comfortable asking their peers for advice when they need help with new tools.
-This is the core of Train the Trainers part of the project, where eager representatives of different departments received thorough training, guidance and later became ambassadors of change for other employees, or as we call them “Google Guides”.
+This is the core of the Train the Trainers part of the project, where eager representatives of different departments receive thorough training and guidance and later become ambassadors of change for other employees, or as we call them, “Google Guides.”

-Based on the feedback from them on the most common issues their colleagues were facing, custom manuals, piles of tips and tricks and best practices have been put together and published on a specially designed website, available to all employees.
-This website has become a sort of go-to resource centre for all current and future members of their team.
+Based on their feedback on the most common issues their colleagues were facing, custom manuals, piles of tips and tricks, and best practices have been put together and published on a specially designed website, available to all employees.
+This website has become a go-to resource center for all current and future team members.

-Focus groups with employees across the organisation and interviews with stakeholders have been organised.
-The aim was to understand how the company works and identify possible improvements in the collaboration between departments.
+Focus groups with employees across the organization and interviews with stakeholders have been organized.
+The aim is to understand how the company works and identify possible improvements in departmental collaboration.

-Together with the Home Credit team, we deeply analysed use cases specific to their business and review selected business processes.
+Together with the Home Credit team, we deeply analyzed use cases specific to their business and reviewed selected business processes.
 Then, prototypes and roadmaps of solutions were designed.

 Going above and beyond to keep sensitive data safe

-Due to the nature of the company, who deals with the most sensitive personal and financial data of their clients, there was a very strong emphasis on the security of any new solutions implemented.
+Due to the nature of the company, which deals with their clients' most sensitive personal and financial data, there was a strong emphasis on the security of any new solutions implemented.
 The complexity of their infrastructure required some custom tweaks.
 One of the requirements was to find a way to enforce tagging each document on Google Drive to ensure compliance with the company's security standards.
 At the time of the project, this option wasn't available for Google Drive, so we developed a custom Chrome extension that was made compulsory for every user and forced them to tag each and every document accordingly.

-To ensure the highest possible security when working remotely Mobile Device Management platform has been launched.
-In order to make the usage of different independent software and tools easier, yet compliant with the highest security standards Single Sign-on (SSO) has been set up.
+To ensure the highest possible security when working remotely, a Mobile Device Management platform has been launched.
+In order to make the usage of different independent software and tools easier yet compliant with the highest security standards, Single Sign-on (SSO) has been set up.

-Home Credit Vietnam quickly realised the tremendous impact Google Workspace adoption have on their way of working in the following stage of the project.
-Our team went back to Prague and the rest of the works needed were managed remotely using newly implemented tools such as Hangouts, Meet and making the most out of real-time online collaboration on project documentation in Google Docs, Sheets and Slides.
+Home Credit Vietnam quickly realized the tremendous impact Google Workspace adoption had on their way of working in the following stage of the project.
+Our team went back to Prague, and the rest of the works needed were managed remotely using newly implemented tools such as Hangouts and Meet and making the most out of real-time online collaboration on project documentation in Google Docs, Sheets, and Slides.

 “We finally have a modern communication tool of the 21st century – easy to use, mobile friendly and allowing for collaboration across the company that truly empower our people.
 Google Workspace implementation was an important step in the digital transformation of our company.”